-To help explain what Google Cloud Storage is, it’s useful to briefly discuss Google’s other cloud services first to differentiate between them.
+To help explain in more detail what Google Cloud storage is and what it does, it’s useful to briefly discuss Google’s other cloud services to differentiate between them.

 There are other benefits to paid Google One plans too, like access to Google experts and the ability to add family members to your plan.
 You even get store credit for purchases from the Google Store with the higher two plans.

-G Suite is similar to Google One except it is primarily for businesses and organizations that have a lot of users.
-G Suite gives you access to Google Drive, Gmail, and Google Photos, but also a much larger range of Google apps that includes Calendar, Meet, Slides, and Forms.
+Google Workspace is similar to Google One, except it is primarily for businesses and organizations that have a lot of users.
+It gives you access to Google Drive, Gmail, and Google Photos, but also a much larger range of Google apps that includes Calendar, Meet, Slides, and Forms.

-Google Cloud Storage is also aimed primarily at businesses, but as we’ll discuss next, it has a different purpose than G Suite and Google One.
+Google Cloud is also aimed primarily at businesses, but as we’ll discuss next, it has a different purpose than Google Workspace and Google One.

-What’s more, data can be stored in a choice of “storage classes.”
+With Google Cloud storage, data can be stored in a choice of “storage classes”.
 Different storage classes will suit different use cases, and you can start off with one and then reconfigure later if you find your use cases evolving.

-The storage classes are Standard, Nearline, Coldline, and Archive.
-Standard is for what is classified as “hot’” data which needs to be accessed frequently, like video streaming or images displayed on websites.
-Pricing for Standard starts at $0.02/GB/month.
+The storage classes (opens in new tab) are Standard, Nearline, Coldline, and Archive.
+Standard is for what is classified as “hot” data which needs to be accessed frequently, like video streaming or images displayed on websites.
+Pricing for Standard starts at $0.02 per GB a month.

-Nearline pricing starts at $0.01/GB/month and is for data that can be stored for at least 30 days, like daily backups.
-Coldline is even less expensive at $0.004/GB/month and is for data that can be stored for 90 days, such as disaster recovery backups.
+Nearline pricing starts at $0.01 per GB a month, and is for data that can be stored for at least 30 days, like daily backups.
+Coldline is even less expensive at $0.004 per GB a month, and is for data that can be stored for 90 days, such as disaster recovery backups.

-And finally, Archive is the least expensive at $0.0012/Gb/month.
-It is for data that can be stored for a year, e.g., archives that need to be kept to meet regulatory requirements but which are seldom accessed.
+And finally, Archive is the least expensive at $0.0012 per GB a month.
+It is for data that can be stored for a year, e.g., archives that need to be kept to meet regulatory requirements, but which are seldom accessed.

 Exact pricing is based on several factors, including the amount of data stored, the amount that is read and moved between your storage “buckets,” the number of operations you carry out (which can include listing objects), and retrieval and early deletion fees.

-Google Cloud Storage also has a long list of storage bucket locations in regions around the world, which not only means you can choose a location closest to your business but can also set up multiple redundancy options so that if one location fails, you can automatically retrieve data from the next and still expect response times of a fraction of a second.
+Google Cloud also has a long list of storage bucket locations in regions around the world, which not only means you can choose a location closest to your business, but can also set up multiple redundancy options.
+This means that if one location fails, you can automatically retrieve data from the next and still expect response times of a fraction of a second.

 Object versioning means you can store copies of objects when they are deleted or modified, and retention policies ensure data is kept for a certain amount of time before being deleted.
 Object holds can be placed on certain objects to prevent them from being deleted, and permissions can be applied at both the object and bucket level.